Background Image Style

 This property defines the position of the background image within the component.

 It can be defined using 1-4 values.
 If two non-keyword values are used, the first value represents the horizontal position, and the second value represents the vertical position.
 If only one value is specified, the second value defaults to center.
-If three or four values are used, the length or percentage values are offsets from the preceding keyword values.
+If three or four values are used, the length percentage values are offsets from the preceding keyword values.

-Syntax for one value:
+Syntax with one value:

 The value can be:

-• <length> or <percentage> to specify the x-coordinate relative to the left boundary.
+top,left,bottom,right, used to specify which boundary to place the background image against.
+The other dimension is set to 50%, so the background image is centered in that dimension. <length>or<percentage>, specifying the x-coordinate relative to the left boundary.
 The y-coordinate is set to 50%, centering the background image along the y-axis.

-Syntax for two values:
+Syntax with two values:

 One defines the x-coordinate, and the other defines the y-coordinate.
 Each value can be:

-• <length> or <percentage>.
-If the other value is left or right, this value defines the Y relative to the top boundary.
-If the other value is top or bottom, this value defines the X relative to the left boundary.
-If both values are <length> or <percentage>, the first defines X, and the second defines Y.
+top,left,bottom,right.
+Ifleftorrightis given here, this value defines the x-axis position, and the other value defines the y-axis position.
+Iftoporbottomis given here, this value defines the y-axis position, and the other value defines the x-axis position. <length>or<percentage>.
+If the other value isleftorright, this value defines the y relative to the top boundary.
+If the other value istoporbottom, this value defines the x relative to the left boundary.
+If both values are<length>or<percentage>values, the first defines X, and the second defines Y.

 Default values are left top or 0% 0%.

-Syntax for three values:
+Syntax with three values:

 Two values are keyword values, and the third is an offset from the preceding values:

-Syntax for four values:
+Syntax with four values:

 The first and third values are keyword values defining X and Y. The second and fourth values are offsets from the preceding X and Y keyword values:

-• The first and third values are one of the keyword values top, left, bottom, right.
-If set to left or right, X is defined.
-If set to top or bottom, Y is defined, and the other keyword value defines X.
+top,left,bottom,right.
+If set toleftorright, X is defined.
+If set totoporbottom, Y is defined, and the other keyword value defines X. - The second and fourth values are

-• The second and fourth values are <length> or <percentage>.
+<length>or<percentage>.
 The second value is an offset from the first keyword.
 The fourth value is an offset from the second keyword.

 Invalid parameters are all interpreted as the default value (0px, 0px), i.e., the image is displayed in the top-left corner of the component.